RegardsOss/regards-backend/rs-microservice/README.md

 * All framework starters,
 * Test tools.

-For now, this version has not yet been tested under operational conditions and is considered as **beta**.
+REGARDS is still under heavy development.
+Operational version V1.0.0 is planed for 2018.

-## Build requirement
+## Build requirements

 Build relies on :
 * Maven 3+